 A physician assistant, or PA, does similar work to a doctor.
 They both examine patients, diagnose illness, and develop and apply treatment.
 A PA cannot perform surgery and works under the supervision of a doctor.
 A PA does not need as much schooling as a doctor does.
 To become a physician assistant, you’ll first need a bachelor’s degree, which you can get at Wayne State.
-Recommended majors include biology or chemistry.
-With your bachelor’s degree, you’ll be ready to enter a PA graduate program at the University of Nebraska Medical Center or another professional medical school.
+The recommended major is Biology.
+Through the Pre-Physician Assistant degree path, you’ll be ready to enter a PA program at the University of Nebraska Medical Center or another professional medical school.

 Percent of recent WSC graduates employed or in graduate school